 - President Obama issued a memorandum on June 7, 2013, that directs federal agencies to review and likely expand existing energy transmission corridors.
 The memorandum seeks to reduce the overall regulatory burden by creating a framework for collaboration between agencies.

-As a result of these and other measures, along with declining prices for renewable technologies, the US renewable power sector is expanding rapidly.
-In 2014, the US produced 539,809 thousand MWh of renewable power, as follows:
+As a result of these and other measures, along with declining prices for renewable technologies, the US renewable power sector set new records in 2017 and is expanding rapidly.
+In 2017, the US produced 549,527 thousand MWh of renewable power at Utility Scale Facilities, as follows:

 - The National Environmental Policy Act.